 Yes, I get that some folks live online, that’s fine.
 Just realize the potential for abuse, misunderstandings and negative perceptions — years from now.

-How will you be viewed down the road by those who don’t yet know you that well?
-They’ll be able to see the choices you made about how you communicated and what you thought was important or humorous.
+How will you be viewed down the road by those who do not know you that well?
+They’ll be able to see the choices you made about how you communicate.
+They’ll get an idea about what you thought was important or humorous.
 That just may come back to haunt you…

 Control your own destiny or someone else will. ~Jack Welch